 If you are a student at The University of Manchester but you are not taking a German (LEAP) course, you will pay the "internal" application fee.

-If you are a member of the public who has joined the second half of a full-year course (i.e. joining after the Christmas break), and the Goethe exam is part of the course assessment, you will pay the "internal" application fee.
+If you are a student of the university who has joined the second half of a full-year course on a non-credit basis (i.e. joining after the Christmas break), and the Goethe exam is part of the course assessment, you will pay the "internal" application fee.

 If you are an external candidate, you will pay the "external" application fee.

 Current internal and external application fees (2020) can be found here.

 Exams run on Saturdays throughout May and June each year.
 Dates and prices for the May-June 2020 session can be found here.